EricssonResearch/dnt/doc/getting_started/README.md

 # Test R2DTWO in a simple network environments

-For simplicity, in this guide we use standard linux tools to test R2DTWO in a sandbox network.
+For simplicity, in this guide we use standard Linux tools to test R2DTWO in a sandbox network.
-Advanced users can use real network topology for that, however make sure the NXP boards properly initialized.
+Advanced users can use real network topology for that however, make sure the NXP boards are properly initialized.

 __Please note:__ the R2DTWO configurations used in the scenarios identical to the NXP boards, so they can be used on those as well.
-But every scenario described here focusing on running R2DTWO on a single machine for simplicity.
+But every scenario described here focuses on running R2DTWO on a single machine for simplicity.

-There are three scenario, you can find the details (`README.md`s) and relevant configs (network setup scripts and R2DTWO config `.ini`s) in their subfolders:
+There are three scenarios, you can find the details (`README.md`s) and relevant configs (network setup scripts and R2DTWO config `.ini`s) in their subfolders:

 * `scenario1` - this is the recommended starting point, using R2DTWO as a Layer2 Ethernet swtich with 802.1CB extension [scenario1/README.md](scenario1/README.md)
 * `scenario2` - TSN over DetNet scenario, where Layer2 Ethernet traffic encapsulated into DetNet MPLS pseudowires and handled with PREF extension [scenario2/README.md](scenario2/README.md)